Seerden/Bits/roadmap.md

 ## Per component
 ### Register
-- [x] Automatically log in on succesful registration
 - [] Implement meaningful feedback messages ("passwords don't match", "username already exists", etc.)
-- [x] highlight non-matching passwords

 ### Habits
-- change styling so that `Timescale` and `CompactHabit`s are better aligned and more visually connected
-- figure out a more elegant way to switch between timescales than the button we currently use
+- [] figure out a more elegant way to switch between timescales than the button we currently use
-- add date tooltips?
+- [] add date tooltips?
-- [x] add button that toggles (inline?)
-NewHabitEntry form on click
-    - Style button
-    - Add another button that hides the form on click or successful NewHabit POST

 ### NewHabit
-- [wip] split up into components
-- make note that start and end dates are optional
-    - default start date to 'today'
-    - [x] fix: end date is currently showing as a 'text' input
-- [x] style inputs
-- [wip] style form to match CompactHabit, at least in width
-- style submission button
-- add functionality to handle successful PUT/POST
+- Change route to /habits/new
-    - add newly created habit to `habits` in state, so that a new CompactHabit is added to the list
-- implement functionality from old form in new form

 ### CompactHabit
-- [x] Click to expand to ExpandedHabit modal
-    - [wip] Implement ExpandedHabit modal
-- Click name to swap to editable input
-    - [] Add key handlers for escape (to discard changes) and enter (to trigger blur)
-    - [x] Add clickOutside handler
-- Only display entries starting from the habit's `startDate` || `creationDate`
-    - add `habit.creationDate` field
 - Figure out how to efficiently update habitEntries after a PUT request, so that switching to another timescale displays the newly updated completion entry
     - Put completionData in state, update this state with data returned from PUT (make sure the PUT entry is in the right spot), and pass this state to HabitDetails.
 Then, ProgressIcon also correctly rerenders on change.